Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/central/token-service-docstring.md

 ```

 Tries to find the given servicename in the list of services.

-Returns the index of the first found service with equal servicename.
+Returns the index of the *first* found service with equal servicename.

 Otherwise raise an ValueError.

-Doesn't check, if services are duplicated.